Happy Halloween everyone! If you're going to a party tonight, don't end up like this guy. Cleanup is rough.

 Well, that's it.
 The last of the tomatoes have been picked.
 The Valentine grape tomato (front of bowl) was ridiculous.
 Easily 40lbs of tomatoes.
 The Indigo Kumquat (yellow, back of bowl) was a pleasant surprise as well.
 Long production time and beautiful fruit.

-Last winter I decided to build a keyhole garden.
+Keyhole garden is finally complete and ready to plant.
+I'm going to let the soil settle for a few days before planting Last winter I decided to build a keyhole garden.
 Every few weeks I'd go out and take a photo of it so I could remember how it progressed through the growing season.
 I'll write in detail about how I came to build a keyhole garden and what I learned soon.
-In the meantime, here's a photo gallery of the garden from its beginning in March through the end of the summer growing season in October. [keep reading...]
+In the meantime, here's a [keep reading...]

 A couple years ago I planted some luffas, which proceeded to sprawl out, climb into the trees and take over a large section of the west garden.
 Even though I removed every luffa I could find, some were still left stranded high in the trees.
 Each of the past two years those leftover luffas have dropped seeds into hidden spaces and grown more luffas.
 Here's a bathtub's worth of luffa gourds from this weekend's cleanup.
 Free seeds for anyone who [keep reading...]